-Parasite infestations cause a staggering burden of disease worldwide, especially in children.
+Parasite infections cause a staggering burden of disease worldwide, especially in children.
 Intestinal parasite infections lead to chronic anemia and malnutrition, causing physical and cognitive stunting.
-The ScreenChip technology has been adapted for parasitic nematodes, specifically A. ceylanicum and A. suum host-stage larvae (3).
+The ScreenChip technology has been adapted for parasitic nematodes, specifically A. ceylanicum and A. suum host-stage larvae (1).

-Parasitic infestations can be treated by anthelmintic drugs, but resistance to anthelmintic drugs is a growing problem worldwide, especially in veterinary medicine.
-Limitations of current anthelmintic (anti-worm) drugs include increasing drug resistance and a limited spectrum of activity across parasite species.
+These infections can be treated by anthelmintic drugs, but resistance to anthelmintic (anti-worm) drugs is a growing problem worldwide, especially in veterinary medicine.
+Limitations of current anthelmintic drugs include increasing drug resistance and a limited spectrum of activity across parasite species.
 New anthelmintic treatments are urgently needed, yet the current drug development pipeline is inadequate.

 Introducing the ScreenChip System: a platform to study parasitology and drug resistance

 The ScreenChip System can be used with parasitic nematodes for anthelmintic drug development and studies of drug resistance:

 - Obtain a direct readout of the electrical activity of muscles and neurons, which is ideal for screens seeking compounds that disrupt electrical signaling (Fig. 1).

 - Obtain data from a range of parasitic species of humans and animals including host-stage hookworm.

 - Potential anthelmintics can be tested on the parasitic species targeted for killing (Fig. 2).